A Denali National Park Itinerary for Two Full Days

 As far as how to explore Denali National Park, renting a car will offer the most flexibility over the Alaska Railroad.
 I love a scenic train trip, but if you drive, you can plan for scenic stops from Anchorage along the way.

-A view of Denali on a Denali National Park itinerary
+A view of Denali on a Denali National Park trip

 Denali National Park Itinerary: Day 1